ROCm/rocm-install-on-linux/docs/install/3rd-party/ray-install.rst

 .. note::

-	Ray is supported on ROCm 6.4.1.
+   Ray is supported on ROCm 7.0.0 and 6.4.1.
+This topic provides installation instructions for ROCm 7.0.0.
+For ROCm 6.4.1, see :doc:`previous-versions/ray-history`.

 Install Ray
 ======================================================================================